 The world in 2050: Striving for a more just, prosperous, & harmonious global community This book takes a long-term perspective of economic and social outlook of the world to 2050.
-Its main focus is on the emerging and developing economies of today.
-But given the increasing interconnectedness of our world, it inevitably considers the likely evolution of the world economy as a whole.
-Given its long-term perspective, the book focuses on cross-cutting, intergenerational issues that often get overshadowed by the short-term crises and political preoccupations of the day.
-The book is a joint effort of a multidisciplinary, multicultural team of 26 authors who were born in twelve different countries on five continents.
-They all have lifelong experiences in economic and social development.
+Its main focus is on emerging and developing economies, but given the increasing interconnectedness of our world, it inevitably considers the likely evolution of the world economy as a whole.
+Its long-term perspective focuses on cross-cutting, intergenerational issues that often get overshadowed by the short-term crises and political preoccupations.
+The book is a joint effort of a multidisciplinary, multicultural team of 26 authors, who all have lifelong experiences in economic and social development.
 While building on this experience, the book takes an analytically rigorous and, hopefully, dispassionate approach.
-Before looking forward to 2050, the book first looks back at key economic and The world in 2050 Striving for a more just, prosperous, & harmonious global commun Edited by Harinder S. Kohli Foreword by Michel Camdessus, Enrique García, Horst Köhler, Alejandro Toledo & Hiroshi Watanabe century.
-At the same time, given the global social developments during the past half century.
-At the same time, given the global economic turbulence since 2007, the still sluggish growth in much of Europe and Japan, will a possible erosion in the global productivity growth emerging economies once again resume their march towards ever increasing living standards through technological development and productivity gains?
+Will a possible erosion in the global productivity growth emerging economies once again resume their march towards ever increasing living standards through technological development and productivity gains?
 While the book attempts to address this topical question by looking at economic fundamentals, its objectives are much broader and its policy agenda much more far-reaching.
 Consequently, much of the book concentrates on the discussion of the cross-cutting and intergenerational issues that will, in the view of the authors, determine as to what kind of world our future generations will inherit.